 Keeping your home clean is a beast of a necessity…there I said what we’re all thinking…lol.
-It may be tempting to grab a few store-bought products from the shelf to keep your house clean, all those chemicals can begin to take a toll.
+It may be tempting to grab a few store-bought products from the shelf to keep your house clean, but all of those chemicals can begin to take a toll.

 If you’re looking for a more natural way to keep your home clean, you’re in luck because I have a “master list” of Natural Cleaning Supplies to keep on hand.

 Making them at home is not only better for the well-being of your family, it’s also very easy!
 In fact, you probably already have most of the supplies you need to make your own cleaners in your kitchen.
-These 10 simple ingredients (many are probably already something you keep aare all you need to make your own natural cleaning products.
+These 10 simple ingredients (many are probably already something you keep are all you need to make your own natural cleaning products.

 Alright, here they are, 10 Ingredients You Need To Add To Your Natural Cleaning Supplies List:

 White Distilled Vinegar, one of the most versatile all natural cleaning products: